 The Faith We Sing – thinner, soft cover hymnal which is an addendum to the Hymnal

 Church members and visitors tend to distribute themselves around the sanctuary; some people have their “regular” spots; some people switch it up frequently.
 If you’re comfortable nearer to the front, don’t be shy!
 If you’d rather sit where you can see everyone from the back that is absolutely fine.

 We have a spot on the right side of the sanctuary for wheelchairs.
 Let the usher know if you need an assisted hearing device.

 Not a problem!
 There is never a service without a few people showing up after we start.
 Grab a program (bulletin), have a seat, and make yourself at home!

 YES!
 We’re definitely a pretty laid-back congregation, and plenty of guests and members bring their coffee along.

 Our services are structured, but not stuffy.
 There’s an order to things.
 Certain recitations in places.
-Some singing.
 A well-timed and meaningful sermon.
-The bulletin and projection screen guide the way.
+The projection screen guides the way.

 Communion is a part of the service to receive bread and wine (we actually use juice) to remember the death and resurrection of Jesus Christ.
 All are invited to celebrate communion, but you can choose whether or not you wish to participate.
-Put your hand out and a little chunk of bread will be placed in your palm.
-Take the piece and dip it in the glass of juice and place in your mouth.
-Sometimes, we give each person their own little cup.
+Due to the pandemic, we are passing out little kits containing the communion elements that you can consume after you leave church.